-I can’t quite hit a balance with personal ARs.
-You know, pick a spot along the price curve from a made from bucket of random parts to a $3,000+ gas driven piston wonder.
-There are several I am not sure what to do with, as they were made from a mix of parts that fit together well, but reflective performance and aesthetic trends that span several years.
-Collectively, it would take a change of receivers, barrels, triggers, etc to bring them uniformly current.
-They are Frankenstein ARs, rifles that shoot well, but are not eagerly displayed.
-The Ruger AR-556 MPR could get me to a current, quality AR for less cost than it would take to overhaul any one of my relics.
+I can’t hit a balance with personal ARs, pick a spot along the price curve from a bucket of parts to assemble to $3,000+ gas driven piston wonders.
+I do know that I have several I am not sure to do with as they were made from mix and match parts, most fitting together well, but still reflective of performance trends dated by several years.
+So instead of dealing with choosing a stock, grip or handguard, I would need to go back and change receivers, barrels, triggers, etc to bring them current.
+They are, in fact, examples of Frankenstein ARs.
+I do know that the Ruger AR-556 can get me to a good looking, good functioning quality AR for half the cost it generally takes me to build one from scratch.

 The birdcage style flash hider of the original AR-556 is gone, replaced with a more effective and more appropriate in function Ruger radial port muzzle brake.
 The muzzle device threads are an industry standard 1/2″-28.
 The 16.1″ barrel of the original AR-556 has been replaced with an 18″ barrel, with the same 1:8″ twist.
 Correspondingly, the standard model’s carbine length gas system has been replaced with a rifle length gas system.

 A lightweight, 15″ free floating M-LOK handguard replaces the carbine length handguard found on the original Ruger AR-15.
 The results are reduced weight, improved rifle accuracy, many options for attaching swivels and devices.
 The AR-556 has no sights, however, it does come with a Picatinny rail that runs from aft upper receiver to the front end of the handguard.
 I shot the AR-556 MPR with metallic sights, red dot sights and Scopes.
 Install and change out was quick and easy.

 An improved trigger…